DimitrisDavidGerokonstantis/solveMyProblem/README.md

-# Solvio - Software as a Service (SaaS) application - Summer Semester 2023-2024
+# Solvio - Software as a Service (SaaS) application - Spring Semester 2023-2024

 This project was developed as part of the SaaS course at the National Technical University of Athens.